nagvbt/nagvbt.github.io/blog/2017-08-29-angular-vs-react-which-one-you-use.md

 **React**

 React is only a view library one needs to choose the different libraries to make the Best Ecosystem.
-Refer my post for choosing the better parts to build a React Echosystem
+Refer my post for choosing the better parts to build a React Echo system

 _**Summary:** It takes time to build Ecosystem in React.
 Once built developers need not worry about the Ecosystem._
 <!-- truncate -->